kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ## Evaluation and Diagnosis

-As previously mentioned, prenatal ultrasound detects 84.4--97% of all fetal urinary tract malformations and these anomalies may be detected as early as 12--14 weeks of gestation,{% cite bronshtein1990a corteville1991a --file 01-05 %} Many of these abnormalities can be diagnosed via ultrasound, with fetal MRI providing greater clarification.
+As previously mentioned, prenatal ultrasound detects 84.4--97% of all fetal urinary tract malformations and these anomalies may be detected as early as 12--14 weeks of gestation.{% cite bronshtein1990a corteville1991a --file 01-05 %} Many of these abnormalities can be diagnosed via ultrasound, with fetal MRI providing greater clarification.
 In addition, many of these genitourinary conditions overlap in presentation on initial imaging.

 ### Prenatal Ultrasonography